-In general, both photovoltaic solar energy and, above all, solar thermal energy has a very good acceptance in society.
+In general, both photovoltaic solar energy and, above all, thermal solar energy have a very good acceptance in society.
 However, it is convenient to know the advantages and disadvantages of solar energy to reinforce or contrast our opinion.

 The advantages of solar energy depend on different factors.
-Depending on the characteristics of the solar installation, certain advantages can be observed with respect to other energy sources.
+Depending on the characteristics of the solar installation, certain advantages will be observed compared to other energy sources.

 - Solar energy is a renewable energy and, therefore, it is inexhaustible.
 Although the sun has a limited life, on a human scale it is considered inexhaustible.